 Pull Your Paint Color From a Print

-One of the easiest ways to choose interior paint color is to start with a print fabric.
+One of the easiest ways to choose interior paint colors is to start with a print fabric.
 Throw pillows, bedding, and even table linens can provide you with paint color ideas.
 If you're creating an accent wall, look to the boldest colors in the print.
 If you would like to choose a paint color that is more subtle or for a larger space, look at the color in the small details of your print fabric.
-Take a fabric swatch to the paint store so you... can choose paint strips to view at home.
+Take a fabric swatch to the paint store, so you can choose paint strips to view at home.

 Bringing the outside in is a popular inspiration for color schemes.
-Whether you choose foliage green, or the laid back blues of the beach, exterior-inspired colors schemes are meant to be restful and relaxing.
-Be sure to sample your favorite paint colors at all times of the day and night, and with the window treatments closed and open to get the most realistic view of your possible choices.
+Whether you choose foliage green or the laid-back blues of the beach, exterior-inspired color schemes are meant to be restful and relaxing.
+Be sure to sample your favorite paint colors at all times of the day and night and with the window treatments closed and open to get the most realistic view of your possible choices.

-If you're going to use your landscape as... inspiration, you'll need to know the do's and don'ts of decorating with green.
+If you're going to use your landscape as inspiration, observe some dos and don'ts of decorating with green.

-An interior designer's secret is choosing color from artwork in your home.
-Most artists are masters of color and light, creating their own color schemes for their pieces.
-You can benefit from their insight by choosing color from a favorite piece of art.
-You can also choose complimentary colors from the same work of art, to create a color scheme.
+An interior designer's secret is choosing colors from artwork in your home.
+Most artists are masters of color and light, creating their color schemes for their pieces.
+You can benefit from their insight by choosing colors from a favorite piece of art.
+You can also choose complementary colors from the same work of art to create a color scheme.

 Look to Historical Color Inspiration

-Benajmin Moore's Damask Yellow is a rich and warm wall color that would work well in a variety of decorating styles including Craftsman and Mid-Century Modern.
+Benjamin Moore's Damask Yellow is a rich and warm wall color that would work well in a variety of decorating styles, including Craftsman and mid-century modern.